MintTee/Stockpile/README.md

 ---

-Stockpile turns a warehouse full of chests into a queryable database.
+Stockpile turns a room full of chests into a queryable database.
 The **server** computer indexes every connected inventory, compresses the index to a few kilobytes on disk, and exposes a Rednet API.
 The **client** computer runs a full graphical UI built with Basalt to browse, search, move, and automate that storage.

-The name is a nod to Dwarf Fortress — where a *stockpile* is the difference between an organized fortress and a floor covered in socks.

 ---